Currie32/How-Bilingual-Is-Canada/README.md

 -I made most the font bigger.
 -I added commas to numbers for easier readability.

-4. Haylea, a friend I showed the data vis to:
+4.Haylea, a friend I showed the data vis to:
 -“Why are the provinces in that order (on the graph)?”
 -“Maybe you should add some colour to the graph pop-up.”